laura-ham/Classical-Piano-Composer/README.md

 ## Generating music

-Once you have trained the network you can generate text using **predict.py**
+Once you have trained the network you can generate text using **predict.py emotion**

 E.g.

 ```
-python predict.py
+python predict.py 'happy'
 ```

 You can run the prediction file right away using the **weights.hdf5** file